 (Read here the full speech “I have a dream…“)

 I was 14 at that time and didn’t know much about Martin Luther King, equal rights and political issues.
 Only some years later I started to be interested with the aims he was fighting for: nonviolence, social justice, peace, brotherhood.

-It was an era of utopia: the most idealistic dreams came to light, there was an overflow of utopian visions of reality that caused a certain chaos, but also encouraged youngsters to be active in their community, sparked inspiration, fired enthusiasm for changes, and young people responded with the energy that only young people can have!
+It was an era of utopia: the most idealistic dreams came to light, there was an overflow of utopian visions that might have appeared chaotic and illusionary, but also encouraged youngsters to be active in their community, sparked inspiration, fired enthusiasm for changes… and young people responded with the energy that only young people can have!

 One of the most common dream was that we could stop the wars and live in a common house where every human being could find shelter and peace: it was somehow a positive reaction to the fear of war and mass destruction weapons that were produced and stored massively in that period.

 The folk song “Last night I had the strangest dream …“ written in 1950 -just after the end of WW2- by American folk singer Ed McCurdy, was one of the best expression of that wonderful “no-war” dream.
 Many artists -such as Johnny Cash, Pete Seeger, Joan Baez, Simon& Garfunkel and others- contributed to pass that dream on to my generation and over.

 The ways to make that utopian world real were however quite different.